stsewd/tree-sitter-rst/README.md

 - In RST sections are a big node that contains body elements, here is just a node that contains the title.
   This is to avoid guessing the level of subtitles.
-- Comments don't contain inline markup in RST, but we still parse them as RST.
 - The content from directives is interpreted as RST, but in the spec it's a literal block.
   Maybe have a list of directives that don't interpret the content as RST?